 George Howard Minard was born on July 8 (or 18), 1877 near Uniontown, Fayette County, PA, the son of William H. and Ollie (Stull) Minerd.
-He was a longtime coal miner who spelled his last name with the "a."
+He was a longtime coal miner who used both the Minerd and Minard spellings.

 The federal census of 1880 shows that at age two years, George and his younger brother Charles resided next-door to their parents in the home of their uncle, Robert Hixenbaugh, near Uniontown.